The House is on summer break, scheduled to return Sept. 15

 In 2019, there were nearly a dozen cases going through Canada's court system that shed light on how judges continue to rely on myths and stereotypes when informing their decisions on sexual assault cases.
 Here we are, still seeing similar misinformation about the experience of sexual assault victims or victims of abuse, which can lead to poor decisions and, as we have seen, possible miscarriages of justice, sometimes resulting in new trials.

 Retrials can be incredibly painful for the complainants, potentially further revictimizing them.
 The way victims are treated during their court proceedings as well as in the public eye we know is a major hindrance to reporting the crime in the first place.
-Victims witness how other sexual assault victims are treated in the justice system and are concerned that if they come forward they will be treated in the same way.
+Victims witness how other sexual assault victims are treated in the justice system and are concerned that if they come forward, they will be treated in the same way.

 We know that sexual assault is one of the most under-reported crimes in Canada.
 Of reported cases, only 12% result in a criminal conviction within six years, compared to 23% of physical assaults, as reported by Statistics Canada.
 We know the reasons for under-reporting include shame, guilt and stigma of sexual victimization.
 Victims also report the belief that they would not see a positive outcome in the justice system.
 This simply cannot stand.

 What can we do?
 The best way to prevent this kind of sentiment is through education and training.
-The path forward that this legislation sets, similar to Bill C-337, allows for more confidence in the criminal justice system by ensuring lawyers who are appointed to the bench are trained and educated in the very specific type of case.
+The path forward that this legislation sets, similar to Bill C-337, allows for more confidence in the criminal justice system by ensuring lawyers who are appointed to the bench are trained and educated in this very specific type of case.

 The future state, with this bill passed, is the hope that with education and training, the stories we have once heard of victims made to feel “less than” will not be repeated.
 This legislation is intended to help reduce the stigma of coming forward, of reporting the crimes and seeing justice prevail for the victims.